by Maksim Khotimchenko, MD, PhD

-That is why we need to consume active compounds helping our brain and body to work effectively in the fast, aggressive and always-changing world.
+That is why it is essential to consume active compounds that support the effective functioning of our brain and body in the fast-paced, competitive, and ever-changing world we live in.

-The best and almost infinite source of such substances is nature, in particular, wild forests and seawaters.
-Nowadays, there are several great wild forests on our planet.
-They are the Amazon Rainforest in South America, Deep Forests in India, Daintree Rainforest in Australia, Congolese Forest in Africa, and Great Siberia in Russia.
-All of them have quite diverse wildlife affecting culture and traditions of various nations for a long time.
+Nature, particularly wild forests and seawaters, is an unparalleled and virtually limitless source of such substances.
+Today, we are fortunate to have several remarkable wild forests on our planet, including the Amazon Rainforest in South America, the Deep Forests in India, the Daintree Rainforest in Australia, the Congolese Forest in Africa, and the Great Siberia in Russia.
+These forests are home to a diverse array of wildlife that has influenced the cultures and traditions of various nations for centuries.

-And scientists say “YES, they are good”.
-And pharmacy guidebooks have information about these herbs and their constituents that is placed in the chapter entitled “Adaptogens”.
+Scientists emphatically answer, "YES, they are indeed beneficial."
+In fact, pharmaceutical guidebooks include information about these herbs and their constituents in the chapter on "Adaptogens."

-The first research studies of adaptogen plants were carried out in mid XX century in Soviet Union.
-Famous soviet scientist Israel Brekhman have shown that Panax Ginseng contains unique chemical compounds with beneficial properties for human body systems.
-Researchers in the Brekhman's laboratory discovered and investigated many other herbs, which are very popular nowadays.
-For example, Eleutherococcus Senticosus or so-called “Siberian Ginseng”, Aralia Mandshurica, Schizandra Chinensis, and Rhodiola Rosea or so-called “Golden Root”.
+The initial research on adaptogenic plants was conducted in the mid-20th century in the Soviet Union.
+The renowned Soviet scientist, Israel Brekhman, discovered that Panax Ginseng contains unique chemical compounds with beneficial properties for the human body's systems.
+In Brekhman's laboratory, researchers explored many other herbs that have since gained popularity, such as Eleutherococcus Senticosus or "Siberian Ginseng," Aralia Mandshurica, Schizandra Chinensis, and Rhodiola Rosea or "Golden Root."

-Professor Brekhman worked in Pacific Institute of Oceanology in Vladivostok.
-Members of his splendid team and their disciples are still working and bringing new knowledge about these beautiful herbs.
+Professor Brekhman conducted his groundbreaking work at the Pacific Institute of Oceanology in Vladivostok.
+Even today, members of his exceptional team and their successors continue to advance our knowledge of these remarkable herbs.

-And now we can definitely say that these plants and many remedies made from their parts exert adapogenic effects.
-In other words, they enhance capacity of human body to adapt to changing environment and resist to various harmful factors such as infections, toxic substances, physical and emotional stress, low and high temperature, atmospheric pressure, and many other.
+We can now definitively assert that these plants and the remedies derived from them exert adaptogenic effects.
+In other words, they enhance the human body's capacity to adapt to a changing environment and resist various harmful factors, including infections, toxic substances, physical and emotional stress, low and high temperatures, atmospheric pressure, and many others.

-- regulation of neurotransmitter metabolism in nervous system.
+- Regulation of neurotransmitter metabolism in the nervous system,

-These activities were found and investigated in laboratory animals and proved to play a crucial role in general adaptogenic influence when taken by human being.
+These activities have been observed and studied in laboratory animals, demonstrating their crucial role in providing a general adaptogenic influence when consumed by humans.